fbpx

 Table 2A. refers to the most used wire and insulation materials and their temperature limits.
 Table 2B. refers to the wires that connect the sensing element to the control instrument or readout and temperature limits.
 Typical choices for wire insulation include nickel, nickel alloys, tinned copper, silver-plated copper, or nickel-plated copper.

-Screenshot 2021 07 12 122442 ImageFor RTD construction, there are two methods most used.
+Screenshot 2021 07 12 122442 imageFor RTD construction, there are two methods most used.
 The most common is to place the RTD element and attached wires into a metal tube with a closed end.
 The tube is packed with a vibration dampening and/or heat transfer material, alumina powder in most cases, and seal the open end with silicone, epoxy, or ceramic cement.

 An alternate construction method is the use of a mineral insulated metal sheath (MIMS) cable.
 The RTD element is inserted into a drilled hole and attached to nickel or copper wires insulated by Magnesium Oxide (MgO).
 The end is also insulated with MgO and welded closed.
 The other end has extension wires attached prior to sealing.